-Octi-Hoops are currently out of stock - this delay is not expected to last long.
+Octi-Hoops are currently out of stock - this delay is expected to last into late February - Early March.
 Don't delay in ordering - orders are being filled, it's just taking longer than normal.
 Waiting to order will delay your shipment.

 View our Dragonfly Embroidery Video and others below to learn why so many sewing enthusiasts are so happy with their Octi-Hoops!
 If you've done Free-Form / Free-Motion Embroidery before, you know that your hands become sore, not with the Octi-Hoops!
 Your hands won't hurt, your eyes won't burn and you'll feel as though you've taken a vacation, because it releases endorphins that will make you want to stay at your machine for days!

 What every Quilter and Embroidery Enthusiast Should Know!

 Free motion quilting is no longer painful or damaging to your hands and spine because Clare Rowley has your health in mind when she creates all of her products.
 Be sure to watch all of the videos below to see why they are better for your health and why your work will be better than ever before!

 Includes: 3 Octi-Hoop Frames, 2 Handles, 3 Stabilizer Samples, Instructions, Patterns for Embroidery and Quilting and Instructional DVD that works in your TV DVD Player and Computer DVD player.

 Using the Octi-Hoops makes it easier to do any Free-Motion technique such as, Embroidery, stippling, quilting, darning, cutwork and more...

 QUILTING with the OCTI-HOOPS

 1) Lay your Quilt Sandwich beneath the sewing machine needle where you want to begin quilting.